Why Snyk is a Great Tool to Use with Docker

 debian,alpine,ubuntu, etc.)

-Let’s say you’re building images in GitHub Actions:
+Say you build images in GitHub Actions:

-- name: Snyk Scan uses: snyk/actions/docker@master with: image: my-app:latest env: SNYK_TOKEN: ${{ secrets.SNYK_TOKEN }}Boom.
+- name: Snyk Scan uses: snyk/actions/docker@master with: image: my-app:latest env: SNYK_TOKEN: ${{ secrets.SNYK_TOKEN }}That’s it.
 Now every PR runs a container scan.
 No manual steps.
-No surprises in production.
+No nasty surprises in production.

 Not “security theater.”
-Actual remediation.
+Real remediation.

 - Exploitability